How To Pronounce Ear In English

 1. Initial Sound (/ɪ/ or /i/): The word begins with a vowel sound.
 In Received Pronunciation (RP), often considered the standard accent of British English, the initial sound is a short "i" as in "bit," represented as /ɪ/.
 In General American, the initial sound is closer to a long "e" as in "see," represented as /i/.
 This difference is subtle but important for capturing the nuances of each accent.

 2. Second Sound (/ə/ or absent): The second part of the diphthong involves the schwa sound (/ə/), which is a neutral, unstressed vowel sound.
 In RP, the "r" at the end of "ear" influences the preceding vowel, creating the /ɪə/ diphthong.
-However, in General American, the "r" is more pronounced, and the vowel sound is often simplified to /ir/, sometimes with a slight schwa sound depending on the speaker.
+That said, in General American, the "r" is more pronounced, and the vowel sound is often simplified to /ir/, sometimes with a slight schwa sound depending on the speaker.

 3. Final Sound (/r/): The final sound is the "r."
 In RP, the "r" is often not pronounced unless it is followed by a vowel in the next word (linking "r").
 In General American, the "r" is always pronounced, which significantly affects the overall sound of the word.